raspberrypilearning/green-goals/en/step_6.md

 --- /collapse ---

-Get the **Water Panda** sprite to point straight up so it only moves up and down the stage, and only rotates left and right.
+Get the **Water Panda** sprite to point straight up so it only moves up and down the Stage, and only rotates left and right.

 --- task ---

-Add a `point in direction 90`{:class="block3motion"} block and change the `90` to `0` so that it can move up and down instead of right and left.
+Add a `point in direction`{:class="block3motion"} block and change the `90` to `0` so that the sprite can move up and down instead of right and left.
 Add a `set rotation style left-right`{:class="block3motion"} block so that the sprite rotates left and right instead of flipping upside down:

 ![image of the Water Panda sprite](images/waterpanda-sprite.png)